 Yet, I will rejoice in the Lord, I will joy in the God of my salvation.
 Habakkuk 3:18

 Have you ever experienced a season of unexplainable joy?
 You know, those times in your life when it looks as if you have no reason to be joyful.
-The past ten weeks has been that kind of season for me.
+The past ten weeks have been that kind of season for me.

 It all began the last Sunday in January when water seeped from the humidifier onto my tile.
 In less time than it takes to blink, I was on the floor.
 My foot throbbed from crashing into the riser.
 Hubby picked me up and sat me on the couch.
-Then I laughed until I was crying.
+I began laughing until I was crying.
 I didn’t know where it was coming from, but my daughter began laughing with me.
 When I finally stopped laughing, I tried to stand.

 Yes, I thought to walk it off.

 But, I couldn’t put my foot on the floor.
 It felt like my entire leg was being drawn forward and upward with an invisible rope.
 Furthermore, my daughter thought my third toe looked odd.

 So the next morning, we were off to see the doctor.
 And this is where it gets interesting.
 While waiting for the results of the X-rays, the words of a song about praising the Lord in the storm drifted through my mind.
 And my reply was, “This isn’t a storm.
 Now, 2010…that was a storm.”

 The doctor told me I had indeed fractured my third toe.
 She prescribed an anti-inflammatory for the joint and sent me home.

 After I had reached home, I exited the truck, made my way up the steps, and with the help of the crutches catapulted myself onto the cement walkway.
 Again, I landed on my backside, but this time my left arm took the weight of the fall.
 The bulging tendons told me it wasn’t good.